-“My job at IoT and App Development company Sauce requires me to deliver a range of impressive products for startups and multi-national organisations, connecting their transformations into an agile and digital world,” she reveals.
+“My job at IoT and App Development company Sauce requires me to deliver a range of impressive products for startups and multi-national organizations, connecting their transformations into an agile and digital world,” she reveals.

-Finally, former journalist and writer, Christina tells her startup story; from the moment she found out her young daughter was struggling right through to when she launched the first wearable piece of technology that allows you to track your moods.
+Finally, former journalist and writer, Christina tell her startup story; from the moment she found out her young daughter was struggling right through to when she launched the first wearable piece of technology that allows you to track your moods.

 “I’ve embarked on a wonderful journey to find a way of connecting and creating conversations that could quite possibly change the way we communicate in our everyday lives, whether that’s personally or professionally,” says Christina.